Information Architecture

 Contribute to Docs

 Effective IA allows users to complete tasks with the least effort required.
 Site maps are a visual representation of IA and give context to how content is tiered.
-Although IA isn’t visually presented to the users, content should be grouped and structured in such a way that makes logical sense.
+Although IA isn’t visually presented to users, content should be grouped and structured in a way that makes logical sense to maximize usability.

 All contributors